Not all those who wander are lost- J.R.R Tolkien

 Motivation and engagement matter more than we sometimes admit

 A few small shifts can help.
 Tell students why they are reading or writing before they begin.
-Build in choice where you can, topic, text, partner, or response format.
+Build in choice where you can: topic, text, partner, or response format.
 Break larger tasks into smaller steps so students can actually experience success before giving up.
 Most importantly, treat literacy as communication and thinking, not just evaluation (Boscolo & Gelati, 2019).

 Background knowledge helps students make meaning